 Hold Space For Your Spouse

 Make it about them, not you.
-Talk about their emotions and their experiences rather than your own.
+Talk about their emotions and experiences rather than your own.
 Instead of telling your side of the situation, talk completely about theirs and how your actions impacted them.
 This can be difficult, especially if you disagree with how they see things.
 However, you don’t have to agree with their thoughts to validate their emotions.
 So, let them talk.

-Don’t try to explain their emotions away.
+Be careful no to try to explain their emotions away.
 It would be harmful to say, ‘You don’t have to feel sad because I really didn’t mean to hurt you.
 I’m just mad at your family’.
 Instead you could say, “I can see how you are hurt because of what I said about your family’.
 Your partner is going to feel their emotions and that is a good thing.

 Take Action To Make It Right